 An evacuation will be considered if the building we are in is affected or we must move to a location of greater safety.
 We will always evacuate if the fire alarm sounds.
 In the event of an evacuation, please gather personal belongings quickly (purse, keys, cell phone, etc.) and proceed to the nearest exit.
 Always know two ways out of every building.
-Instructors should take attendance records; the library should take sign-in sheets.
+Instructors should take attendance records.